-Data on sexual violence against children is extremely difficult to capture since many victims are not able or willing to report their situation.
+Data on sexual abuse of children is extremely difficult to capture since many victims are not able or willing to report their situation.
 However, available estimates of self-reported sexual victimization show that this is an extremely common tragedy.

-The following visualization provides a comparison of different forms of sexual violence against women (do bear in mind that the figures are not directly comparable to those in the chart above, since the age brackets do not coincide).
+This visualization provides a comparison of different forms of sexual abuse against women (do bear in mind that the figures are not directly comparable to those in the chart above, since the age brackets do not coincide).

-Contrary to common perception, boys also report experiences of sexual violence, but to a lesser extent than girls.
-However, it is important to bear in mind that it is possible that boys are even less likely than girls to report incidents of sexual abuse.7
+Contrary to common perception, boys also report experiences of sexual abuse, but to a lesser extent than girls.
+However, it is important to bear in mind that it is possible that boys are even less likely than girls to report incidents of sexual abuse.6

-Children who are married or in an informal union with an older adult, tend to be particularly vulnerable to violence, especially sexual and domestic violence.8 Marriage and informal unions are very common in many parts of the world.
+Children who are married or in an informal union with an older adult, tend to be particularly vulnerable to violence, especially sexual and domestic violence.7

-And, in fact, child marriage is legal in several countries.
-This includes also rich countries such as Canada, where the minimum age of marriage is 16.
+Child marriage is legal in several countries, including also rich countries such as Canada, where the minimum age of marriage is 16.